ABC Blog

 Termite Life Cycle

 The termite life cycle is somewhat more complicated than the life cycle of many other insects.
-Rather than the four common stages—egg, larva, pupa and adult—that follow one after the other in a linear manner, the termite life cycle has several more variables that can lead a larval termite to develop into one of several different types of mature termite.
+Rather than the four standard stages—egg, larva, pupa, and adult—that linearly follow one after the other, the termite life cycle has several more variables that can lead a larval termite to develop into one of several different types of mature termite.

 In a sense, the termite life cycle starts with a termite colony’s queen.
 Every colony of termites has a queen that mates with male termites and lays thousands of tiny, white eggs.
-Those eggs hatch into very small, pale whitish larvae called nymphs; these are the baby termites.
+Those eggs hatch into tiny, pale, whitish larvae called nymphs, the baby termites.
 If you see what appear to be much smaller and paler versions of termites or ants in or around your home, there’s a good chance you’re actually looking at baby termites.
-This could indicate that you have a termite infestation on your hands and it’s time to call in a pest control specialist to diagnose the potential problem.
+This could indicate that you have a termite infestation and it’s time to call in a pest control exterminator to diagnose the potential problem.

 Workers

-These termites are transparent or white in color.
+These termites are transparent or white.
 As the name suggests, workers build chambers and tunnels, gather food for other termites, and feed and care for baby termites and eggs.

 Soldiers

-Soldiers are larger and slightly darker in color than the workers and have large mandibles.
+Soldiers are more prominent and slightly darker in color than the workers and have large mandibles.
 The primary role of these termites in the colony is to defend the colony against ants and other threats.

 Primary And Supplementary Reproductives